Patrick Chukwurah

-Patrick C. Chukwurah (born March 1, 1979) is a Nigerian former American football defensive end.
-He was drafted by the Minnesota Vikings in the fifth round of the 2001 NFL Draft.
+Patrick C. Chukwurah (born March 1, 1979) is a Nigerian former professional American football defensive end.
+He was selected by the Minnesota Vikings in the fifth round of the 2001 NFL draft.
 He played college football at Wyoming.

-Chukwurah has also been a member of the Houston Texans, Denver Broncos, Tampa Bay Buccaneers, Florida Tuskers, and the Seattle Seahawks.
+Chukwurah has also been a member of the Houston Texans, Denver Broncos, Tampa Bay Buccaneers, Florida Tuskers, and Seattle Seahawks.

 College career

 Chukwurah went to the University of Wyoming.
 He was a three-year starter there and played in 45 career games while racking up 245 tackles and 27 sacks.
 As a senior, he earned first team All-Mountain West Conference honors, recording 100 tackles and seven sacks.
 He was UW's defensive captain his senior year.
 As a junior, he was a second team all-conference selection and earned defensive MVP honors.
 He ranks 11th on UW's tackles list.

 Professional career

 Minnesota Vikings

 He was drafted with the 26th pick of the 5th round in the 2001 NFL draft by the Minnesota Vikings.
 On June 18, he signed a 3-year contract with the Minnesota Vikings.
 During the 2001 season, he played in all 16 games, starting 3 of them, while recording 9 tackles and 2½ sacks.
-He made his NFL debut on September 9, 2001 against the Carolina Panthers, recording 4 tackles and becoming the first Viking rookie linebacker to start a game since Dwayne Rudd did it in 1997 and the first to start the opener since Roy Winston did it back in 1962.
+He made his NFL debut on September 9, 2001, against the Carolina Panthers, recording 4 tackles and becoming the first Viking rookie linebacker to start a game since Dwayne Rudd did it in 1997 and the first to start the opener since Roy Winston did it back in 1962.
 On November 19, he started his second career game against the New York Giants recording his first career sack, sacking quarterback Kerry Collins for a 14-yard loss.
 That game, he started at defensive end.
 On December 16, Chukwurah recorded a career high 1½ sacks against the Detroit Lions.
 In 2002, Patrick Chukwurah played in 11 games, starting two of them.
 He recorded a career high 14 tackles, recording 12 of them on special teams.
 At the Chicago Bears on September 8, 2002, he recorded 4 tackles, and on October 13, he recorded a career high 7 tackles against the Detroit Lions.
 On February 27, 2003, he was cut by the Vikings.